Alixa Naff

 Alixa Naff (September 15, 1919 – June 1, 2013) was a Lebanese-born American historian.
 She focused much of her research on the first wave of Arab American immigration to the United States at the turn of the 20th century.
+The collection of her materials housed at the Smithsonian Institution's National Museum of American History is an important of archive of primary sources documenting the lives of Arab-Americans in the 20th century.